under-the-oaks/ColdCase-Documentation/Writerside/topics/starter-topic.md

 : Contact: [GitHub]( https://github.com/jean874 )

 <note>
-    It is important to note that despite the roles assigned to each contributor, everyone put extensive time and effort into the coding part of the project.
+    It is important to note that, despite the roles assigned to each contributor, everyone devoted extensive time and effort to the coding aspect of the project.
-    The roles were assigned to ensure that the project was completed in a timely manner and that all aspects of the project were covered.
 </note>